-MCSON works in accordance with the Mississippi legislative statues and regulations for health care institutions regarding criminal background checks.
-Every student must have fingerprints taken, a criminal background check completed within two years, and must affirm annually that there has been no change in their criminal background clearance.
-Cost of these requirements will be the student's responsibility.
-The student must be in compliance with the legislative statues and hospital policies to participate in clinical experiences.
+MCSON works in accordance with the Mississippi legislative statutes and regulations for health care institutions regarding criminal background checks.
+Every student must have fingerprints taken, a criminal background check completed within two years, and must affirm each semester that there has been no change in their criminal background clearance.
+The cost of these requirements will be the student's responsibility.
+The student must be in compliance with the legislative statutes and hospital policies to participate in clinical experiences.